-Several annual scholarships are given in memory of Harold and Gertrude Lidbom.
+Several annual scholarships are given in memory of Harold and Gertrude Lidbom to students who demonstrate financial need.
 (EAL114)

 Dwight Lindbloom Memorial Scholarship

 This scholarship is awarded to education majors in good standing who anticipate a career in public education teaching.
 (EAL115)